hokageCV/pravah/README.md

 ## Development

 - wrangler.toml is for configuring application in at build time
 - .env is for drizzle

+- Deploy backend: `pnpm run deploy`